joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 4. To **change**, click on the **Storage Account**
 5. Click on **Configuration** and change from **Premium** to **Standard**

-You can also look at the Replication, does that Storage Account need to be Geo-Redundant if the rest of the application that uses it isn’t?
-Can the storage account be changed to Standard during off hours or other non-peak?
+You can also look at the Replication.
+Does that Storage Account need to be Geo-Redundant if the rest of the application that uses it isn’t?
+Can the storage account be changed to Standard during off-hours or non-peak?

 #### - Download the PDF version of these Tasks